samiulislamponik/TextShare-Frontend-React/README.md

 Some possible future improvements for the Text Sharing Web Application include:

--   Adding a URL copy section, so that user can copy the generated url by one click.
 -   Handle errors, for example if user put the wrong url which isn't valid than app will redirect to page not found page.

 ## Contributing